 - Able to complete the 10 hours of volunteer service within 2 years of taking the course to receive Master Composter Certification.

 Track 1 Requirements:

-- Complete the online course: six modules, four live online Q&A sessions with instructors, an online manual, quizzes, final exam (70% or better) and additional course materials.
+- Complete the online course: eight modules, six live online Q&A sessions (or watch recorded) with instructors, an online manual, quizzes, final exam (70% or better) and additional course materials.

 Track 1 Benefits:

 - Receive a course completion letter and intern badge upon completing all course requirements

 - Receive a Certified Vermont Master Composter badge and certificate upon completion and reporting of 10 volunteer internship hours by end of the annual term